Ora (mythology): Northern Albanian Ghegs - The Zana

 The Zana is a mythological figure within Northern Albanian Gheg folk beliefs and oral epics.
-Zana’s are depicted as mountain fairies, and similarly to the Ora, live near springs within the highlands of Northern Albania.
+Zana’s are depicted as mountain nymphs, and similarly to the Ora, live near springs within the highlands of Northern Albania.
 Robert Elsie described the Zana as “muses of the mountains” - as every mountain has its own Zana.
 As revealed in Albanian epic poetry, the Zana observe Albanian battles, offering their assistance and protection where needed.